 Mission of Little Drops: The mission of Little Drops is to provide holistic care for neglected elderly.
 Through permanent housing, nutritious meal provision, and onsite basic medical treatment and hospice care, Little Drops offers love, hope, and a sense of community.

 On average, Little Drops receives two phone calls a day with referrals for their home.
-Since opening over twenty-five years ago, they have never turned anyone away and have brought over 6000 individuals into their home.
+Since opening over 32 years ago, they have never turned anyone away and have brought over 9000 individuals into their home.

 Little Drops was founded in 1991 by two childhood friends who shared a desire to help the destitute and homeless elderly men and women on the streets of India.
 Both were successful businessmen who left their careers and, together with their families, decided to dedicate their lives to this mission.

 The heart and work of this organization is captured in their first story.
 One evening, Paul and Bovas saw an old man on the streets of Chennai.
 He was about 80 years old, painfully starved, and covered with sores.
 With the help an ambulance from a separate mission started by Mother Teresa, they brought the man home.
 They washed and fed him and cleaned his sores.
 But he was terribly weakened and passed away within forty-eight hours.
 The two caretakers quickly found themselves facing more than medicine and care, but death itself.